istio-ecosystem/sail-operator/bundle/README.md

         ```

-## Undeploying Istio and the Sail Operator
+## Undeploying Istio and the sail-operator

 ### Deleting Istio
 1. In the OpenShift Container Platform web console, click **Operators** -> **Installed Operators**.